The Driver's Handbook

-Inattention or distraction are reported to be a contributing factor for nearly a third of fatal crashes and 44% of serious crashes per year in South Australia.
+Inattention or distraction are reported to be a contributing factor in around a third of fatal crashes and nearly one half of serious crashes per year in South Australia.

 Driving is a complex task requiring coordination of a wide range of skills.
 To anticipate and avoid hazards on the road, drivers must give their full attention at all times.
 Any lapse in concentration (inattention), or distraction away from driving, increases the risk of a crash.

 Too often, drivers engage in activities that distract them from the driving task.
 These include using mobile phones, eating, drinking, smoking, conversing with passengers, using audio equipment, and responding to distractions caused by children or other passengers.
 There are also distractions outside the vehicle, such as roadside advertising that can take the drivers' attention away from the road.

 Distraction is an issue in both country and metropolitan areas, for all age ranges and for both males and females.
 Research shows that distractions can cause:

 - drivers straddling or overlapping lanes on a multi-lane road, or veering across the road

 - drivers driving inconsistently, speeding up or slowing down without apparent reason